-Based on stakeholder's inputs, there were identified a few strategic propositions that could help the development of the organic agriculture.
-We selected the main four strategic actions, and they are synthetized in the next paragraphs.
+Based on stakeholder's inputs, there were identified a few strategic options that could help the development of the organic agriculture.
+We selected the main four options, and they are synthetized in the next paragraphs.

 1. Organization of markets for organic farming, including production certification and association of farmers (producer groups and organizations)